net-lisias-ksp/KAX/README.md

 KAX is licensed under the following terms:

-* KAX models, textures, and sounds
-	+ KAX models, textures, and sounds are created by Keptin, who retains all copyrights.
+* KAX models, textures, and sounds are created by Keptin, who retains all copyrights.
 See [here](./LICENSE.KAX).
 	+ You may:
 		- Modify KAX in anyway for your personal use
 		- Use KAX models, textures, and assets to create derivative works
 		- Distribute sufficiently modified versions of KAX parts or newly created derivative parts
 		- Distribute video, screenshots or other media portraying unmodified or modified versions of KAX
 		- _**All other rights are reserved**_
 	+ Specifically, you may not:
 		- Distribute unmodified versions of KAX, in part or whole, without permission
 		- Use KAX for any commercial purpose
 * Plugin Source Code (C# project) are **double licensed** at user discretion when applicable (use the license that best suits your needs - when allowed by Law):
 	+ [SKL 1.0](https://ksp.lisias.net/SKL-1_0.txt).
 See [here](./LICENSE.KSPe.SKL-1_0)
 		+ You are free to: